Science, the L.A.-based incubator, just closed on $75 million for its first real venture fund

 The new venture fund will be used to co-invest alongside other venture investors, as happened recently when Science teamed up with Greylock Partners to provide Series A funding to Mammoth Media, a company Science incubated at its offices.

 We weren’t able to talk tonight with Science’s team, which includes Mike Jones, Peter Pham, Greg Gilman and Tom Dare.
-But the fund is a bit of a departure for the ambitious outfit, which was strongly modeled at the outset after New York-based Betaworks, which develops its own own ideas, acquires companies and invests in nascent startups and early on, did so strictly off its balance sheet.
+But the fund is a bit of a departure for the ambitious outfit, which was strongly modeled at the outset after New York-based Betaworks, which develops its own ideas, acquires companies and invests in nascent startups and early on, did so strictly off its balance sheet.

 In other words, it used to be that investors in both Betaworks and Science bought stock, not partnerships in each company.
 There were no management fees.
 And when either outfit made an investment, it came from an annual budget.
 (Like Science, Betaworks has also gone on to raise more traditional venture funds.)